Florida law authorizes local governments to impose several types of

 In addition to any other tourist development tax imposed, a county

-may levy up to an additional 1% tax on the total amount charged for
+may levy up to an additional 1% tax on the total amount charged

-facilities, retained spring training franchise facilities, and
+franchise facilities, retained spring training franchise

-tourism, nationally and internationally.
+to promote Florida tourism, nationally and internationally.

 The provisions in Section 125.0104(4)(a)-(d), F.S., regarding the

-preparation of the county tourist development plan, do not apply to
+preparation of the county tourist development plan, do not apply

-this tax.
-Also, the provision in Section 125.0104(3)(b), F.S., that

-from levying more than the 2% tourist development tax does not apply

 to this tax.
+Also, the provision in Section 125.0104(3)(b), F.S.,

+development tax from levying more than the 2% tourist development

+tax does not apply to this tax.

 Reference: Section 125.0104(3)(l), F.S.